paazmaya/naginata.fi/README.md

 pandoc -V geometry:margin=0.5in -o grading-rules-english.md grading-rules-english.pdf
 ```

 ## TODO

  * Translations for application strings
  * Configuration of `language_TERRITORY`
  * Separate handling per page type, not all are simple articles
- * OpenID login redirects to wrong page.
-It is always / when there should be something more.
  * Facebook liking and related, https://developers.facebook.com/tools/debug/og/object?q=naginata.fi